 Dog Eating Grass.
 The 7 main reasons

 Every once in a while, a dog owner notices that their little furry child, their joy in life, is happily munching on grass.
-Then, after looking at them with love in their eyes for a while, they notice something else: the dog has vomited everything it has eaten that day!
+Then, they notice something else: the dog has vomited everything it has eaten that day!

 This is a situation that puzzles many dog owners even today — is a dog eating grass an example of normal behavior?
 Will, it hurt them?
 Can anything be done about it?

 Chances are, most dog owners have googled these questions time and time again, hoping they’ll find out something else about their pup’s favorite activity.
 Yet, in the end, all those searches come down to a few reasons.

 The curious case of a dog eating grass

 Although you’d think many studies have been conducted about this strange behavior, the truth is that there is only a handful of them.
 What’s more, they haven’t given us the answers we have been looking for, probably due to the fact we cannot just ask dogs why they do it!

 But in general, there are seven main reasons why we might catch our dog eating grass: